I made a welcome return to the city of Derry in Northern Ireland, which focused on visiting Dermot’s family.

 St Patrick’s echoes the sentiment of our journey, as it has a strong connection to Dermot’s family.
 His parents were married there in 1981, and his grandmother regularly worships there.
 It is more than just a building.

-See Divine Light about another of Derry’s buildings of worship
+See Divine Light on another of Derry’s buildings of worship